Knollified/The-Game/README.md

 - Shop Interaction Buttons for selecting items in a shop.
 - Continue to Next floor interaction.

+## MVP:
+- Player Loses the game if their hp falls to 0.
+- Player Wins if they defeat the final boss.

 ## Wire Frame:
 ![Wire Frame](https://github.com/Knollified/The-Krypt.github.io/blob/master/assets/screencapture-wireframepro-mockflow-editor-jsp-2020-03-12-13_42_00.png)